 The Tulane Bachelor of Science in Public Health (BSPH) degree is an academic degree which addresses the health of populations and communities through instruction, service, and community based research.
 The degree is firmly grounded in a background of humanities, social science and the liberal arts.
 The degree fulfills Tulane University’s campus-wide undergraduate core proficiency through this background while stressing an additional commitment to quantitative and scientific skills.
-For the 2011-12 degree requirements - please see here.
+This degree program is nationally accredited and has specific competencies, or educational targets.

 Newcomb-Tulane Core Proficiencies